9 Common Pottery Wheel Mistakes and How to Fix Them

 This happens when there is more Clay on one side of the cylinder than the other.
 There are several reasons this can occur.

-The second is your Clay is not centered correctly.
+The second is that your Clay is not centered correctly.
 If your Clay is off-center, your piece will follow.
-If you are having trouble with centering your clay READ 11 Problems Centering Clay and Easy Ways to Fix Them.
+If you are having trouble with centering your clay, READ 11 Problems Centering Clay and Easy Ways to Fix Them.
 I also have this VIDEO Centering Clay – 11 Problems – 11 Easy To Follow Solutions that could help.

-Mistake #7: Trying to Open the Clay too Fast
+Mistake #7: Trying to Open the Clay Too Fast

 Rushing on things when making Pottery is never a good idea.
 This is especially true when trying to open up the Clay.
 Some potters tend to push their finger down into the center too quickly, which is a big mistake — so big that there’s no way to fix it.